Aztec Club of 1847: Hereditary society

-At the Annual Meeting held at Hotel Bellevue, Philadelphia, on September 14, 1881, Ulysses S. Grant was elected Vice President of the Aztec Club, announcing his intention to become its president.
+At the annual meeting held at Hotel Bellevue, Philadelphia, on September 14, 1881, Ulysses S. Grant was elected vice president of the Aztec Club, announcing his intention to become its president.

-Following the American Civil War, members of the Aztec Club held a series of meetings significant to its long-term survival, resulting in the Club's evolution from a purely military society into a hereditary society which exists to this day.
-Under Robert Patterson's leadership the Club accomplished what few of its contemporaries did—the successful metamorphosis from a military society to an hereditary one.
-The subtle changes in membership criteria, from admission of individuals who served in the War in any theater (1871) to successor membership (1875); and, shortly after Patterson's death the admission of sons of officers disabled or killed in the Mexican War (1881) created the fabric from which hereditary membership was born.
+Following the American Civil War, members of the Aztec Club held a series of meetings significant to its long-term survival, resulting in the club's evolution from a purely military society into a hereditary society that exists to this day.
+Under Robert Patterson's leadership, the club accomplished what few of its contemporaries did—the successful metamorphosis from a military society to a hereditary one.
+The subtle changes in membership criteria, from the admission of individuals who served in the war in any theater (1871) to successor membership (1875), and, shortly after Patterson's death, the admission of sons of officers disabled or killed in the Mexican War (1881) created the fabric from which hereditary membership was born.
 The Aztec Club evolved from a society of military comrades to an organization which first included sons of eligible but deceased officers, and eventually (after his death) became an association of lineal descendants.
 The archives of the Aztec Club are maintained at the U.S. Army Heritage and Education Center, located at United States Army War College at Carlisle, Pennsylvania.

 In 1890, by an Act of Congress, members of the Aztec Club and other military societies founded by men "who served in the armies and navies of the United States in the War of the Revolution, the War of 1812, the Mexican War, and the War of the Rebellion, respectively" were thereafter authorized to wear the insignia of the club "upon all occasions of ceremonies by officers and enlisted men of the Army and Navy of the United States who are members of said organizations in their own right."

 Reunions and meetings of the Aztec Club of 1847 have been held annually since 1867.
 With a current membership of about 425, the Aztec Club's chief goal today is to preserve and disseminate the history of the Mexican–American War.

 Commemorating its sesquicentennial, on the morning of October 7, 1997, members of the Aztec Club assembled in Mexico City to embark on a ten-day trip following in near reverse the path that took Winfield Scott and his armies two years to travail.
 The year prior, when Mexican President Ernesto Zedillo learned of the trip he issued an official invitation to the Aztec Club to visit Chapultepec and committed to attend a formal banquet with the members.

 The Aztec Club of 1847 still exists today, maintained by the descendants of the original members.
 In 2008, the Aztec Club of 1847 filed for trademark protection of its insignia and name which was granted by U. S. Patent and Trademark Office in 2010.
 The Aztec Club of 1847 is an approved and listed organization of The Hereditary Society Community of the United States of America.